LawyerKyrie/nuxt-docs-ui-theme/content/index.md

 :hero-background

 #title
-Ship Beautiful [Documentation]{.text-primary}.
+[Nuxt Docs]{.text-primary} with user comments

 #description
-Build professional documentation with Nuxt UI's powerful components, enhanced typography, and seamless Nuxt Content integration.
-The same system trusted by the entire [Nuxt ecosystem](https://nuxt.com).
+Build professional documentation with giscus, GitHub Commenting system.
+A system that give the user opportunity to add comments to all your markdown pages.

 #links
   :::u-button